dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 ## 2 - Animation loop example of an alpha map

-So now that I have a basic, static example out of the way maybe the next step is to do something involving an animation loop using request animation frame.
+So now that I have a basic static example out of the way maybe the next step is to do something involving an animation loop using [request animation frame](/2018/03/13/js-request-animation-frame/).
 When I made the first video for this post I took the basic example and reworked what I was doing to update the canvas texture.
 So then I made another example based off of that that I now have for this new section on alpha maps and using canvas textures for such maps.

 When it comes to updating a canvas texture all I need to do is just update the state of the canvas element that was used for the texture object, and then just make sure that the needs update property of the texture is set to true.